Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 **Date Point: 17y8m2w4d AV**
 **Light bulk freighter** ***Krr’zkvik,*** **Wrrmuthwm sector, Kwmbwrw Great Houses**

-***Ian “Death-Eye” Wilde***
+***Ian "Death-Eye" Wilde***

-“There’s a word. *Janissaries.* Slave-soldiers.”
+"There’s a word. *Janissaries.* Slave-soldiers."

-“...You have a *word* for such a concept?”
+"...You have a *word* for such a concept?"

-“We’re not nice people, Urgug.
-Nice is a luxury we treasure.”
+"We’re not nice people, Urgug.
+Nice is a luxury we treasure."
 Ian took a deep breath.
-“It goes like this.
+"It goes like this.
 That weird thing the Matriarch said just before he went berserk?
 That was the last thing Bruuk ever heard before the biodrone signal went out across Gao.
 Middle of a phone call with the mother of his new cub and then...lights out.
-Spent a while just killing everything in sight that wasn’t a fellow biodrone, and then at some point, somehow, *somebody* - no idea who, exactly - captured him and a few others and smuggled them offworld.”
+Spent a while just killing everything in sight that wasn’t a fellow biodrone, and then at some point, somehow, *somebody* - no idea who, exactly - captured him and a few others and smuggled them offworld."

 Ian looked around the assorted grim faces (and glow) at the table, and paced.
 Bruuk hadn’t just given him permission to tell them, he’d *demanded* it.

-“I’d...spare you some of the details.
+"I’d...spare you some of the details.
 But Bruuk *needs* you to know.
-We’re his only friends.”
+We’re his only friends."

 Various nods and gestures of agreement met that.

-“Anyway...I can see how getting them off the planet early in the war would have been pretty easy.
+"Anyway...I can see how getting them off the planet early in the war would have been pretty easy.
 It was a confusing time.
 There’s going to be hell to fucking pay when Daar finds out about it, I know that.
 But Bruuk and the others, they wound up at a facility somewhere, lots of Kwmbwrw and Corti.
 They...took him apart to get the implants out.
-But biodroning is…”
+But biodroning is…"

 He trailed off, cleared his throat.
-“It kind of...locked him in, he says.
+"It kind of...locked him in, he says.
 Or locked him out.
 Suppressed the *real* him.
 And not even taking the implants out fixed that.
 Or maybe the researchers didn’t want it to.
 Either way, they installed a *new* him, built on the old one.
 The Bruuk we’ve known all this time was a kind of program, I guess.
-Using his personality and memories for reference and not even really knowing he was doing it.”
+Using his personality and memories for reference and not even really knowing he was doing it."

-“How the...is coming back from that even…?”
+"How the...is coming back from that even…?"
 Dora was struggling.

 Ian shook his head and shrugged, helplessly.
-“I have no idea, love.
+"I have no idea, love.
 Anyway.
 The project was a success.
-And our Bruuk was sent back to Gao as a miracle survivor, just one of a billion formerly implanted refugees, with a credible story of minor heroism, enough to get him on Clan radar when they were desperate to replace all the Associates and Brothers they’d lost.”
+And our Bruuk was sent back to Gao as a miracle survivor, just one of a billion formerly implanted refugees, with a credible story of minor heroism, enough to get him on Clan radar when they were desperate to replace all the Associates and Brothers they’d lost."

-“And because the Kwmbwrw think in terms of the Great Game and espionage,” Trrrk’k surmised, “they programmed him to maneuver himself into Clan Whitecrest’s employ rather than Stoneback or anybody else.”
+"And because the Kwmbwrw think in terms of the Great Game and espionage," Trrrk’k surmised, "they programmed him to maneuver himself into Clan Whitecrest’s employ rather than Stoneback or anybody else."

-“...That would go a long way to explaining his abrasive personality, before he met *you,* Wilde.”
+"...That would go a long way to explaining his abrasive personality, before he met *you,* Wilde."
 Morwk mused.
-“And how we underestimated him.
-We *never* saw him perform anything like he has since you’ve arrived.”
+"And how we underestimated him.
+We *never* saw him perform anything like he has since you’ve arrived."

-“Why me?”
+"Why me?"

-“Who knows?
+"Who knows?
 Fellow deathworlder?
 Perhaps something about you cracked through the...overlay personality, perhaps?
-How are we to know?”
+How are we to know?"

 Moj buzzed.
-“I know that answer, easy.”
+"I know that answer, easy."

-“...You think so?”
+"...You think so?"
 Ian asked him, raising an eyebrow.

-“You didn’t give up.
+"You didn’t give up.
 Made friends anyway.
 Rest of us left him be, got prickled and backed off.
 Scared a little, by teeth and claws.
 Left the program alone, we.
-Had our own problems to deal with.”
+Had our own problems to deal with."

-“We weren’t a *crew* to him…” Dora sighed.
+"We weren’t a *crew* to him…" Dora sighed.

 Ian shook his head.
-“Look...nobody here is to blame for what happened to him, or for not catching it.
+"Look...nobody here is to blame for what happened to him, or for not catching it.
 He’s been a sleeper ever since.
 Better than a sleeper agent, ‘cuz he didn’t even consciously know what he was.
-Just ‘cuz I’m a stubborn bugger doesn’t mean you failed him.”
+Just ‘cuz I’m a stubborn bugger doesn’t mean you failed him."

-“How many like him are there?”
+"How many like him are there?"
 Urgug asked.

-“He doesn’t know exactly.
-Dozens, at least.”
+"He doesn’t know exactly.
+Dozens, at least."

 Grim silence settled heavily on the room.
 Urgug’s chromatophores went all the way down to black, before brightening with grim resolve.

-“From our perspective, this changes nothing,” he said.
-“House Henen was planning to kill us before, and knowing *why* does not change that fact.
-Unless it grants us an advantage of some kind?”
+"From our perspective, this changes nothing," he said.
+"House Henen was planning to kill us before, and knowing *why* does not change that fact.
+Unless it grants us an advantage of some kind?"
 He asked, turning to Trrrk’k and Ian both.

-“None that I can immediately see,” Trrrk’k replied.
+"None that I can immediately see," Trrrk’k replied.

-“Nope,” Ian agreed.
-“We’re just down a fighter.”
+"Nope," Ian agreed.
+"We’re just down a fighter."

-“Will we reach the border before the House fleet catches up?”
+"Will we reach the border before the House fleet catches up?"
 Dora asked.
 Moj buzzed and shook his head no.

-“Close,” he promised.
-“But not over.”
+"Close," he promised.
+"But not over."

-“Can’t we squeeze any extra speed out?”
+"Can’t we squeeze any extra speed out?"
 Ian asked, only for Morwk to echo Moj’s pessimism.

-“We’re already giving it a hundred percent.
+"We’re already giving it a hundred percent.
 Any more and I’ll just burn out the replacement drive, and...well, you know how long swapping it out for the second backup will take.
-They’d catch us.”
+They’d catch us."

-“Best to get as close to the border as possible, then,” Trrrk’k concluded.
+"Best to get as close to the border as possible, then," Trrrk’k concluded.

-“And then what?”
+"And then what?"

-“And then hope that our assurance and trust will be sufficient to convince the Gao to violate the border, I suppose.”
+"And then hope that our assurance and trust will be sufficient to convince the Gao to violate the border, I suppose."

 Heavy silence reigned, broken eventually by Moj, who stood and headed for the door.

-“One more nav pass, then,” he said.
+"One more nav pass, then," he said.
 Urgug flashed a resolved blue and joined him.

-“That cannot harm our chances,” he agreed.
+"That cannot harm our chances," he agreed.

 Morwk dipped and rose.
-“Yes.
+"Yes.
 Dora?
-If you and I go double-check that we really *are* giving it a hundred percent…”
+If you and I go double-check that we really *are* giving it a hundred percent…"

-“Sure.”
+"Sure."
 Dora tottered to her feet.
-She laid a hand on Ian’s shoulder before going. “...Give him a hug for me.”
+She laid a hand on Ian’s shoulder before going. "...Give him a hug for me."

-“Will do, love.”
+"Will do, love."

 And then there were two.
 Trrrk’k sighed heavily and re-lit his pipe.

-“We would appear,” he commented, “to be in, as you call it, the deep shit.”
+"We would appear," he commented, "to be in, as you call it, the deep shit."

-“Yeah, no shit.”
+"Yeah, no shit."

-“...Yours is a confusing and colorful language, Wild.”
-Trrrk’k stood and puffed out a smoke ring as he took a slow stroll around the room. “...Fortunately, our fecal depth is shallower than it may seem.
+"...Yours is a confusing and colorful language, Wild."
+Trrrk’k stood and puffed out a smoke ring as he took a slow stroll around the room. "...Fortunately, our fecal depth is shallower than it may seem.
 We have a Gaoian strike ship following us.
 A *Rage* class.
-She has been thoroughly stealthed this entire time.”
+She has been thoroughly stealthed this entire time."

-“...Good to know,” Ian admitted, genuinely relieved.
-“But why tell me now?”
+"...Good to know," Ian admitted, genuinely relieved.
+"But why tell me now?"

-“Because the mission comes first.
+"Because the mission comes first.
 If the House *does* catch us, one of us will need to transfer Rythweth’s stasis pod across onto our escort and escape.
-You are the logical candidate.”
+You are the logical candidate."

-“And the rest of you?”
+"And the rest of you?"

-“Captured, interrogated.
+"Captured, interrogated.
 Most likely executed.
-I cannot imagine House Henen would willingly return us to Clan Whitecrest, now.”
+I cannot imagine House Henen would willingly return us to Clan Whitecrest, now."
 Trrrk’k rattled off a Domain sigh, which turned into another chesty cough.
 Once it passed, he lengthily cleared his throat, then turned Ian’s way.
-“I am quite at peace with death, and I suspect you are too.
-The others, though…”
+"I am quite at peace with death, and I suspect you are too.
+The others, though…"

-“Yeah,” Ian nodded.
-“I got into this line of work to keep people like them safe.
-I know they’re here doing this job right alongside us, and they’re hardly innocent types themselves, but…”
+"Yeah," Ian nodded.
+"I got into this line of work to keep people like them safe.
+I know they’re here doing this job right alongside us, and they’re hardly innocent types themselves, but…"

-“Idealistic youths often sign up for far more trouble than they’re ready to handle.”
+"Idealistic youths often sign up for far more trouble than they’re ready to handle."

-“And eventually they grow up.”
-Ian nodded. “...I don’t like the idea of them ending up on House Henen’s death row.
-You’re asking me to leave them to that, and I’ll do it if that’s the order…”
+"And eventually they grow up."
+Ian nodded. "...I don’t like the idea of them ending up on House Henen’s death row.
+You’re asking me to leave them to that, and I’ll do it if that’s the order…"

-“I am not asking.
-The mission comes first.”
+"I am not asking.
+The mission comes first."

 Ian sighed.
-“I know.”
+"I know."

 Trrrk’k nodded solemnly.
 He puffed his pipe once more, then set it aside.
-“If it is any consolation, you will also be ensuring Bruuk’s survival.
-His testimony is even more valuable than Rythweth’s, at this point.”
+"If it is any consolation, you will also be ensuring Bruuk’s survival.
+His testimony is even more valuable than Rythweth’s, at this point."

-“Right.
+"Right.
 Well.
-I’d better make my preparations then, if I’m gonna shift those two quickly.”
+I’d better make my preparations then, if I’m gonna shift those two quickly."

-“Yes.”
+"Yes."

 Ian nodded, and turned for the door.
 He was nearly there when Trrrk’k interrupted him.

-“Incidentally…”
+"Incidentally…"

-“Yes?”
+"Yes?"

-“If we do make it through this...you can probably guess that this was to be my last mission anyway.
+"If we do make it through this...you can probably guess that this was to be my last mission anyway.
 I am, after all, terminally ill.
-You may already have guessed as much.”
+You may already have guessed as much."

-Ian turned back. “...I suspected, yeah.
+Ian turned back. "...I suspected, yeah.
 Between the cough, and how Regaari originally pitched this to me as a chance to become a ship captain.
-D’you mind if I ask…?”
+D’you mind if I ask…?"

-“Oh, tumours.
+"Oh, tumours.
 Lots of them.
-All four lungs, most of the less immediately critical organs.”
+All four lungs, most of the less immediately critical organs."
 Trrrk’k laughed drily, then coughed again.
-“Really, I am only alive now thanks to some highly advanced medicine.
+"Really, I am only alive now thanks to some highly advanced medicine.
 I was *supposed* to already be retired and enjoying my final months in the comfort of a hospice.
-When the Clan said they wanted me to evaluate a potential replacement, however...duty called, one last time.”
+When the Clan said they wanted me to evaluate a potential replacement, however...duty called, one last time."

-“...Hell of an evaluation.”
+"...Hell of an evaluation."

-“Do you wish to know my impression?”
+"Do you wish to know my impression?"

 Ian shrug-nodded, and gestured for him to continue.

-“I think, if we can get them through this, our idealistic youths will be in good hands.”
+"I think, if we can get them through this, our idealistic youths will be in good hands."

-“...Thanks, Trrrk’k.”
+"...Thanks, Trrrk’k."

 The skipper nodded, then gestured toward the door.
-“I think we have wasted enough time, don’t you?”
+"I think we have wasted enough time, don’t you?"

-“Yeah,” Ian agreed.
-“I’ll see you when I’ve got everything ready.”
+"Yeah," Ian agreed.
+"I’ll see you when I’ve got everything ready."

 This time, when he left the room, Trrrk’k had nothing further to say.
 At any other time, Ian’s head would have been reeling, but right now that just wasn’t an affordable luxury.
 He had two lives under his care.
 And, if he could think how, four more besides.
 Because he knew one thing deep in his soul: If he *had* to put the mission ahead of Moj, Morwk, Dora and Urgug, he would.